limyansky/personal_website/_posts/2024-04-24-Solar-Eclipse.md

 The camera itself (the accordion-like object in the above image) is essentially just empty space - a place to hold the lens on the front, a place to hold film on the back, and a light-tight tube connecting the two.
 When the film is removed, the lens instead projects an image on a piece of ground glass, allowing you to compose a photo (as long as you're in a dark enough space, which is why old photographers are often seen huddling under a cloth hood).
-The resultant image on the ground glass is upside-down, something handheld cameras correct with a pentaprism, and backwards, due to viewing the image "from behind" as it is projected on the ground glass.
+The resultant image on the ground glass is upside-down, something handheld cameras correct with a pentaprism, and mirrored, due to viewing the image "from behind" as it is projected on the ground glass.
 See the image below, taken by [Cameron Shaw](https://www.flickr.com/photos/camshaw/51280977749/in/pool-camerawiki/), as an example of these effects:

 {:refdef: style="text-align: center;"}